 How to send money to Nicaragua

-3. Pick the best provider for you
+3. Choose the best service for you

 More than 20% of all Nicaraguans (almost 1,2 million people) are living outside Nicaragua.
 Many of them are living in Costa Rica and other Central American countries, with large communities also present in the United States and in Spain.